Engineering Water tanks since 1979

 In addition to the practical knowledge gained through hundreds of projects, TIC keeps informed of industry trends and standards through extensive involvement in standards-making organizations.
 In fact, TIC plays a significant leadership role in the development of these standards.

-Chip Stein was recently named Chair of the D101 Standard Subcommittee for Inspecting and Repairing Steel Water Tanks, Standpipes, Reservoirs, and Elevated Tanks for Water Storage Revision Task Force and is a member of the AWWA D102 Committee on tank coatings.
 While other engineering and inspection firms list themselves as members of AWWA, TIC does more than pay dues and attend a few meetings.
 We donate hundreds of hours each year to providing leadership and expertise to facilitate the standards-making process so that water companies can continue to provide safe, clean drinking water to the communities they serve.

-In addition to the leadership roles at AWWA, TIC’s Managing Principals are actively involved in a number of other industry organizations.
-Chip Stein is Past Chair of the STI/SPFA (Steel Tank Institute/Steel Plate Fabricators Association) Field Erected Steel Tank Committee, and served on the Editorial Advisory Committee for NACE International’s publication, CoatingsPro.
+In addition to the leadership roles at AWWA, TIC’s engineers are actively involved in a number of other industry organizations.
+Chip Stein is Past Chair of the STI/SPFA (Steel Tank Institute/Steel Plate Fabricators Association) Field Erected Steel Tank Committee, and served on the Editorial Advisory Committee for NACE International's publication, CoatingsPro.
 He is also a Principal Member of National Fire Protection Association (NFPA) Water Tank Committees NFPA 22 and NFPA 25.